get-convex/crons/README.md

 ├── dist/               Publishing artifacts will be created here.
 ├── commonjs.json       Used during build by TypeScript.
 ├── esm.json            Used during build by TypeScript.
+├── node10stubs.mjs     Script used during build for compatibility │                       with the Metro bundler used with React Native.
 ├── eslint.config.mjs   Recommended lints for writing a component.
 │                       Feel free to customize it.
 └── tsconfig.json       Recommended tsconfig.json for writing a component.